Cassio-Duvoisin/Data_Cience/README.md

-# Data analysis of accidents on highways in Brazil
+# Data analysis of highways` accidents in Brazil
 Code related to the final project for the Data Science course

 At First, download the folders present on this GitHub and the following compressed folder: